 Below are a few words from individuals who have benefited from our support and received free legal help.

 [I] learned that when something happens do not be afraid to speak out [and] to talk to other people who are not afraid to report these people.

 A non-English-speaking immigrant who was a victim of fraud

 I have advice for people who are experiencing this injustice: seek help.
 It can be hard, and I know people are scared that they have no power in this situation or no time to do anything about it.
 But sometimes, you fill up with courage.

-A low-income worker who was denied pay
+A low-wage worker who was denied pay

 When I wrote you from [prison]…I never thought or imagined how the [civil aid attorneys] could help me.
 All I knew was I needed help.
 And I needed it now.

 A prisoner who was refused protection after helping police in an investigation